cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 **We Did Not Cover Edge Cases Initially**

-Why: Procurement contracts have infinite edge cases—multilingual amendments, handwritten annotations, redacted sections, legacy formats.
+Why: Procurement contracts have infinite edge cases, including multilingual amendments, handwritten annotations, redacted sections, and legacy formats.
 Attempting to handle all variations upfront would have delayed launch indefinitely.

 Trade-off Accepted: The system explicitly flagged "unsupported document types" and routed them to human review.
 We prioritized the 80% common case, then iteratively expanded coverage based on real usage patterns.